SqueezeLLM: Dense-and-Sparse Quantization: Conclusion

-\section{Acknowledgements.}
+This paper introduces advancements in machine learning through a method that results in more lightweight models by improving computational efficiency.
+While this technique will enable broader access to the applications of machine learning technologies across diverse sectors, we do not foresee direct negative social consequences that require specific highlights.
+Our work aims at fostering innovation and inclusivity in the field, making advanced technologies more available to a wider range of users and developers.

+\subsection{Acknowledgements}

 The authors would like to acknowledge Karttikeya Mangalam, Nicholas Lee, and Thanakul Wattanawong for helpful discussions and brainstorming.
 We acknowledge gracious support from Google Cloud, Google TRC team, and specifically Jonathan Caton, Jing Li, Jiayu Ye, and Prof. David Patterson.
 Prof. Keutzer's lab is sponsored by Intel corporation, Intel VLAB team, Intel One-API center of excellence, as well as gracious funding from Furiosa, Berkeley Deep Drive, and BAIR.
+Michael W. Mahoney would also like to acknowledge a J. P. Morgan Chase Faculty Research Award as well as the DOE, NSF, and IARPA.
+Sehoon Kim would like to acknowledge the support from the Korea Foundation for Advanced Studies (KFAS).
 Our conclusions do not necessarily reflect the position or the policy of our sponsors, and no official endorsement should be~inferred.